Higher order perturbation estimates in quasi-Banach Schatten spaces through wavelets: Discussion

 \section{Discussion}

 We believe our main Theorem \ref{Thm=Main} gives a satisfying answer to the boundedness of multilinear operators of divided differences in case $p=1$.
 In the case $p \in (0, 1)$ we have obtained the first genuinely noncommutative multi-linear result where the recipient space is a quasi-Banach $L^p$-space.
 What remains open is whether our assumptions on $p_1, \ldots, p_n$ can be relaxed upon at the expense of putting stricter regularity conditions on $\alpha$ (see Section \ref{Sect=CoreEstimate}) and therefore more regularity on our Besov space exponents.
 We believe such a statement should hold for general $p_1, \ldots, p_n$ coming from the interval $(0,\infty)$.
-However, we have not been able to find such a proof.
-We therefore state the following open question.
+We therefore state Question \ref{Que=Final}.

+We recall again that in case $n=1$ a complete answer to this problem was found by Peller \cite{Peller}; its proof is also revisited in \cite{McDonaldSukochev}.

 \begin{question} Let $n \geq 2$.
 Suppose that $0< p_1, \ldots, p_n < \infty$ and let $p = (p_1; \ldots; p_n)$.
 Find parameters $a,b \in (0, \infty), s \in [1, \infty)$ such that for every $f \in \Besov_{a,b}^s$ we have